douxxtech/piwave/README.md

 - Configurable broadcast frequency, PS (Program Service), RT (Radio Text), and PI (Program Identifier).
 - Supports looping of playback.
 - Detailed logging for debug mode.
+- Supports streaming from URLs.
+- Better error handling and event callbacks.
+- Non-blocking playback with threading.
+- Temporary file management for streamed content.

 > [!NOTE]
-> Are you looking for a minimal gui for PiWave?
+> Are you looking for a minimal GUI for PiWave?
 > Take a look at the [PiWave WebGUI](https://github.com/douxxtech/piwave-webgui)

 ## Hardware Installation